jreich02/jreich02/README.md

 ### :man_technologist: About Me :
 I am a computer science student at Clemson University
-- I am currently working towards obtaining a computer science degree
+- I am currently in my 3rd year at Clemson
+- I'm interested in the fields of data analytics, cybersecurity, and game design

 ---